7 Things You Need to Know When Choosing a Data Center Partner

 • How much capacity is there for growth in usage?

 Our approach to power and cooling is focused on reliability, redundancy and innovative cooling.
-Our facilities are built with full Uninterruptible Power Supply (UPS) systems with N+1 redundancy levels and backup generator systems in the event of a local utility failure.
+Our facilities are built with full uninterruptible power supply (UPS) systems with N+1 redundancy levels and backup generator systems in the event of a local utility failure.
 In case of a power outage, batteries turn on immediately, followed within 8 seconds by the generators, which can power the entire data center if needed.
-Cooling is an essential part of keeping customer equipment operating at its peak, so each Equinix IBX data center also houses a multicomponent temperature control system running 24/7.
-Depending on the location, this could include cooling innovations such as deep lake water cooling, free air cooling, cold-aisle containment and more.
-Check out these blogs my colleagues have written on redundant power and sustainable design.

 3. Connectivity, neutrality and ecosystems

-Even a top-notch data center with all the latest design innovations won’t garner as much value as one with a thriving ecosystem of service providers and enterprise partners.
-According to IDC, the best colocation providers “will offer a wide range of network providers, internet exchange (IX) facilities, and access to major cloud providers.”[iii]
-Because carrier-neutral data centers tend to be places where many providers and enterprises aggregate and interconnect IT services and resources, they provide greater flexibility and cost efficiencies.
-A wide variety of connectivity and cloud options to choose from make it easy to create hybrid multicloud infrastructures that avoid vendor lock-in.
+Because carrier-neutral data centers tend to be places where many providers and enterprises aggregate and interconnect IT services and resources, they provide greater flexibility and cost efficiency.
+Being able to choose from a wide variety of connectivity and cloud options makes it easy to create hybrid multicloud infrastructures that avoid vendor lock-in.
 Key questions to ask include:

 • How is this data center connected to where I do business?